Mental Health & Wellbeing in the Workplace

 Unsurprisingly, if your people are experiencing poor mental wellbeing and don’t have sufficient access to the right kind of support your organisation can face significant challenges.

-Supporting mental health at work
+Benefits of supporting mental health at work for businesses and individuals

-For the organisation:
+For the organisation: * Decreases absence leave

 • Increases productivity